agestaun/passcode-validator/README.md

 | Max Repeated in row  | Validates the maximum number of times any character can appear in the password consecutively. |
 | Forbidden text       | Forbids a text or some texts to appear in the password or PIN.                                |

-> 👁 **More rules will be added in a near future**.
+> 👁 **More rules will be added in the near future**.
 Open a ticket if you miss something in particular.

 <br/><br/>